French Crepe Recipe

 I remember the first time I went to Paris, I made it a mission to stop at a creperie and pick up a sweet crepe.
 I didn’t care if I looked like an obvious tourist, it was a must on my bucket list.
 Now that I’m back in the States, I love making this French crepe recipe at home whenever I get a craving for this iconic treat.

-Not only that, but most of the time, I prefer a basic crepe recipe with a simple crepe filling, like the one shared here.
+I’m also a bit of a purist and prefer a basic crepe recipe with a simple crepe filling, like the one shared here.

 If you’ve never attempted a crepe batter recipe before, don’t fret.